0xRacing/Whitepaper/README.md

 Within the current eSports ecosystem, [100 Thieves](https://100thieves.com/) has shown the power in bringing branding, content creators, eSports, and community engagement.
 With a heavy emphasis on empowering creators, [exclusive merch drops](https://100thieves.com/blogs/lookbooks/numbers-collection), and recent launch of their 100 Thieves Cash App compound with headline sponsor of their HQ building, select partnerships for eSports team rooms, and more.
 Showing the growing opportunities in the eSports vertical.

+### Tokenized Sponsorships + Collectibles
+0xRacing will leverage the ERC-721 token standard to issue and manage sponsorship opportunities.
+Each token will hold unique value for use during its given application.
+This will be redeemable to the 0xRacing team for use of sponsorship opportunities.
+Using the ERC-721 standard means instant access and use of marketplaces such as OpenSea.

+0xRacing will issue limited edition digital collectibles also using the ERC-721 standard.
+This helps provide a trustless account of uniqueness for each.
+These tokens will also be issues for community engagement and growth, such as unlocking functionality within the 0xRacing community and ecosystem.

+### Tokenized Merch
+Inspired by launched of [Unisocks](https://unisocks.exchange/) and [Saint Fame](https://www.saintfame.com/), 0xRacing will leverage tokenized merchandise in a similar fashion, helping provide a trustless means of account for uniqueness as well as community inclusion on value capture of merchandise sales.

+Further research is being conducted into this growing ecosystem, with announcements of [MetaFactory](https://metafactory.ai/) and [ourZORA](https://www.ourzora.com/)

 ## Objectives
 0xRacing will use the DAO standard to organize a digital race team on the Ethereum Blockchain.
 This will enable full participation, value capture, and governance by members.
 The 0xRacing DAO will issue tokenized sponsorship opportunities, digital collectibles, tokenized merchandize, and manage team drivers.